seanc-dev/ygt-assistant/docs/workroom-implementation-summary.md

 - **Mode semantics & task headers**: See the WorkCanvas section for how Planning/Execution/Review surfaces render differently for task/event anchors and how headers expose status/time context.
 - **Neighborhood navigation**: The Rails section notes how `NeighborhoodRail` consumes focus neighborhoods (with mock fallback) and pushes new FocusContexts in-place.
 - **Canonical task status**: The WorkBoard section explains the `TaskStatus` binding and persistence via `workroomApi.updateTaskStatus` after drag-and-drop.
+- **Context awareness**: New chat tabs per anchor plus the contextual side panel make /workroom more inspectable while keeping chat scoped to each tab/thread.

 ## FocusContext types and store
 - **Type definitions**: `web/src/lib/focusContext.ts` declares `FocusAnchorType`, `FocusAnchor`, `FocusMode`, `FocusOriginSource`, `FocusOrigin`, `FocusNeighborhood`, and `FocusContext`, matching the requested shapes.